 Participate in online tech communities

-- Connect with groups such as Girls in Tech, an organization that hosts virtual events and activities for women passionate about technology.
+- Connect with professional groups like Girls in Tech, which hosts virtual events and networking opportunities for women in technology.

 Building Your Skills in Technology